Resip10/invoiceManager/README.md

 - I can see the invoice subtotal and total price
 - I can print the invoice

+## TODO:
+- Cover components/services/helpers by unit tests
+- Move all "magic" strings and variables under shared constants
+- Add lazy loaders and skeletons for better UX, as real data fetching may take some time
+- Add i18n for text and currencies
+- Add support for caching API callback results.
+Some libraries (like React Query) make it possible

+## Notes:
+- This application has no interactivity.
+So it's possible to use SCR with its pros.
+It's possible to implement with Next.js

 ## Getting Started

 #### `yarn start`